This page was printed from the South & West Devon Formulary and Referral site at

 Prescribing mixed inhaler types may cause confusion and lead to increased errors in use.
 Using the same type of device to deliver preventer and reliever treatments may improve outcomes.

-Northern, Eastern and Western Devon Clinical Commissioning Group (NEW Devon CCG) Medicines Optimisation Team has produced a webpage which provides further respiratory information for patients and healthcare professionals; this information can be found here, and includes guides to inhaler techniques and checklists.
+The NHS Devon CCG Medicines Optimisation Team has produced a webpage which provides further respiratory information for patients and healthcare professionals; this information can be found here, and includes guides to inhaler techniques and checklists.

-Advice on how to obtain placebo inhalers can be obtained from the NEW Devon CCG Medicines Optimisation Team, please contact: firstname.lastname@example.org
+Advice on how to obtain placebo inhalers can be obtained from the NHS Devon CCG Medicines Optimisation Team, please contact: email@example.com

 Monitor asthma control at every review.